TANYA'S

 Southern Agriculture

-Sells prescription diets from Purina, Royal Canin IVD, Waltham Royal Canin, Eukanuba and Hill's.
-They will also sell individual tins, which can be helpful if you want to try different foods (though sometimes your vet can get a variety of prescription foods for you to try too).
+Sells various brands of therapeutic kidney diets.
+Prescription required.
+They will also sell individual tins, which can be helpful if you want to try different foods (though sometimes your vet can get a variety of therapeutic for you to try too).

 RX Petfood

-Sells prescription diets from Purina, Royal Canin IVD, Waltham Royal Canin, Eukanuba and Hill's.
+Sells therapeutic diets from Purina, Royal Canin, Eukanuba and Hill's.
 They need a prescription or contact details for your vet.
 I do not know of anybody who has used them as yet.

 Alternatively, you could ask about buying in bulk from your vet.
-Our cat, Harpsie, needed a prescription food which cost US$2 per 5.5 oz can.
+One of our cats needed a prescription food which cost US$2 per 5.5 oz can.
 However, when we bought a case, the price fell to US$1.40 a can.

-Wal-Mart and Target both sell a number of generic medications, such as lactulose or benazepril, for US$4 for a month's supply.
+Wal-Mart sells a number of generic medications, such as lactulose or benazepril, for US$4 for a month's supply.

 Please also see the following pages: